cjumel/conf.nvim/README.md

 ```

 Then, you can enable or disable `copilot.lua` at the machine-level, by editing the
-`lua/conf/global.lua` file in the Neovim configuration directory, at the project-level, by creating
+`.nvim-global.lua` file in the Neovim configuration directory, at the project-level, by creating a
-a `.nvim.lua` file in the project directory, or at the command-level, by setting the
+`.nvim.lua` file in the project directory, or at the command-level, by setting the
 `NVIM_DISABLE_COPILOT` environment variable.

 ## Similar plugins